-Odilia Romero is the co-founder/ executive director of Comunidades Indigenas en Liderazgo (CIELO), she is also an independent interpreter of Zapotec, Spanish and English for indigenous communities in Los Angeles and throughout California.
+Odilia Romero is the co-founder/ executive director of Comunidades Indigenas en Liderazgo (CIELO); she is also an independent interpreter of Zapotec, Spanish, and English for indigenous communities in Los Angeles and throughout California.
 She has over a decade of experience organizing indigenous migrant communities.
-Ms. Romero is currently the first women to be the Bi-national Coordinator for the Frente Indígena de Organizaciones Binacionales, an immigrant and human rights organization of Mexican indigenous groups.
-Her organizing knowledge and experience is held in high regard, with multiple academic publications, awards, and lectures in universities across the United States including John Hopkins, USC and UCLA.
-Ms. Romero has published on the challenges of organizing in indigenous communities, developing women’s leadership, and preparing a new generation of youth.Her work has also been featured in the Los Angeles times, the New York times and Democracy Now.
+Ms. Romero is currently the first woman to be the Bi-national Coordinator for the Frente Indígena de Organizaciones Binacionales, an immigrant and human rights organization of Mexican indigenous groups.
+Her organizing knowledge and experience are held in high regard, with multiple academic publications, awards, and lectures in universities across the United States, including John Hopkins, USC, and UCLA.
+Ms. Romero has published on the challenges of organizing in indigenous communities, developing women’s leadership, and preparing a new generation of youth.Her work has also been featured in the Los Angeles Times, the New York times and Democracy Now.

 Claudio Ramirez Hernandez is Na Ñuu Savi (Mixtec) born in Santa Maria, a farming community in the Central Coast of California.
 He is the Executive Assistant for Comunidades Indigenas en Liderazgo (CIELO).
 Mr.Hernandez first became active in community work as a youth when he organized alongside the local working class community of Santa Maria as a Youth Leader through the nonprofit People United for Economic Justice Building Leadership Through Organizing.
 Claudio went on to cofound People Respecting Others United by Diversity (PROUD) at the Pacific Pride Foundation (PPF), Santa Maria’s local LGBTQ nonprofit.
 PROUD helped LGBTQ youth feel safe from homophobic attitudes at school and/or at home, and provided LGBT History Awareness workshops to local high schools.
 His education includes an A.A. in Psychology, and a B.A. in Anthropology with a minor in Comparative Linguistics.
 During his undergraduate studies he co founded Cal State LA’s Language Documentation and Revitalization Space (LADORES).
 He is a currently pursuing a Master’s Degree student in Anthropological Linguistics at Cal State Los Angeles.
 His graduate work includes language revitalization projects in his variant of Tu’un Savi (Language of the Rain, Mixtec).